-A Student's Guide to Playing It Safe
+Community Guide to Playing It Safe & Annual Security Report

+Whenever a police, fire or medical emergency occurs on campus, notify the Department of Public Safety.
+Our Department is staffed twenty-four hours a day by police officers who are certified by the State of Georgia and have full enforcement and arrest authority.
+Most of them have had experience with other metro-area agencies such as Decatur, Atlanta, MARTA and Marietta police departments.
 When a complaint of any criminal activity is made to the Department of Public Safety, it will be handled using standard police procedures.
-Any activity involving an ASC student, or a student's guest / visitor, will be reported to the Dean of Students Office (DOS).
-The DOS will be informed of the results of any criminal investigation by the Department of Public Safety, and will then determine if additional investigation and / or action is necessary.
+Any activity involving an ASC student or a student's guest/visitor will be reported to the Dean of Students Office (DOS).
+The DOS will be informed of the results of any criminal investigation by the Department of Public Safety, and will then determine if additional investigation and/or action is necessary.

-The jurisdiction for our Department extends 500 yards beyond the boundaries of the main campus.
+The jurisdiction for our Department includes all property owned or leased by Agnes Scott College and extends 500 yards beyond the boundaries of the main campus.
 This allows officers to establish a perimeter around the school by patrolling adjacent streets as well as the campus itself.
 This type of high visibility helps discourage people from coming on campus to commit crimes.
 It also creates an overlap between our jurisdiction and that of the Decatur Police Department.
-Our Department handles all calls on campus property, Avery Glen Apartments and college rental houses.
-We also answer or help the Decatur Police Department handle calls within our jurisdiction but off college owned property.
+Our Department handles all calls on campus property (including rental houses) as well as handling or helping the Decatur Police Department handle calls within our jurisdiction but off college-owned property.